 Seed beads on raw deer hide, 2020.

-This land-based piece is the creative result of a deep exploration into the notion of visiting as a source of michinn [medicine] through deep engagement with land, family and kinship centred within pure Indigenous ways of knowing and being.
+This land-based piece is the creative result of an exploration into the notion of visiting as a source of michinn [medicine] through deep engagement with land, family and kinship centred within pure Indigenous ways of knowing and being.
 Centring Dylan Miner’s Methodology of Visiting and Janice Gaudet’s concept of Keeoukaywin: The Visiting Way, along with other supporting decolonizing methodologies, this piece is a visual embodiment of my own personal relationships to my ancestral land, family and ancestral kin.
-It is a collaborative piece beaded using peyote stitch by my family and I under the current circumstances of physical distancing and isolation.
+It is a collaborative piece beaded using peyote stitch by my family and I during the first Covid-19 pandemic lockdown in Spring 2020.